 Patrick Deakins (left) and Mark Scalise (right) / Courtesy photos

-Deakins will face Josh Moody in the November general election.
-Moody secured the Democratic nomination for the judge position with 69% of the vote in the May 24 primary.
+The winner of the runoff will face Josh Moody, who secured the Democratic nomination for the judge position with 69% of the vote.

 There are no statewide or congressional races on the ballot.

 Those who voted a Republican or nonpartisan ballot on May 24 are eligible to vote in the Republican Party runoff.
 Anyone who did not vote on May 24 may still cast a vote in the runoff.

 Those who voted a Democratic ballot are not eligible to vote in the Republican Party runoff.

 Early voting is available at the Washington County Courthouse weekdays from 8 a.m. to 4:30 p.m. through June 20.

 Election Day voting center locations are available at WashingtonCountyAR.gov.